At the High School Level

-Blair has had 55 NCAA Division 1 All Americans, more than two-thirds of whom have placed in the top 3 at NCAA's (Specifically, of Blair's 55 All Americans, 37 have placed in the top 3, as follows: 16 champions, 9 seconds and 12 thirds.)
+Blair has had fifty-seven NCAA Division 1 All Americans, exactly two-thirds of whom placed in the Top 3 at NCAA's.
+(Specifically, of Blair's 57 All Americans, 38 placed in the Top 3, as follows: 17 champions, 9 seconds and 12 thirds.)

-In addition, the following Blair multi-year NCAA All Americans are assistant coaches in the NCAA ranks today: Kurt Backes, Iowa; Zach Esposito, Oklahoma State; Sean Gray, Princeton; Hudson Taylor, Columbia.
+In addition, the following Blair multi-year NCAA All Americans are assistant college coaches: Kellen Russell, Michigan; Zach Esposito, Oklahoma State; Sean Gray, Princeton; and Hudson Taylor, Columbia.